Vehicle registration plates of Alabama: Non-passenger and specialty plates

 Alabama offers a variety of optional plates that motorists may display upon the payment of an additional fee as well as non-passenger plate types that are displayed on vehicles for specialized uses.

 Non-passenger types

 Many non-passenger types are both county-coded and weight-coded.
 Where noted, the county code is the first one or two regularly sized number of the serial, while the weight code is a small number beneath the letter that indicates the vehicle type.

 Specialty types

 County coding

 Alabama established a numerical county-code system for its license plates in 1941, with codes 1, 2 and 3 assigned to the three most populous counties of the time (Jefferson, Mobile and Montgomery), and codes 4 through 67 assigned to the remaining counties in alphabetical order.
+The state had no plans to update this numbering system.
 Code 70 was added in 1948 for replacement plates, followed in 1966 by code 80 for supplemental plates in counties that had run out of standard plates.
 The system remains in use today on passenger plates and some non-passenger types.
+Despite being 03 on registration plates, Montgomery County is no longer the third most populous county and ranks 7th in the state.
+The current second Most populous county as of 2024 is Madison County with the registration code of 47.